Seyi Ajirotutu: Philadelphia Eagles (2015)

 On April 7, 2015, the Philadelphia Eagles signed Ajirotutu to a one-year deal.

-Career Statistics
+Career statistics

 Personal life

-Seyi has been married to Autumn Ajirotutu since 2012, who appeared on the E! reality show WAGS for 3 seasons.
+Seyi married Autumn Ajirotutu in 2012, who appeared on the E! reality show WAGS for 3 seasons.
 They are the parents to twin girls Londyn and Laiyah.
 The couple divorced in 2020 and it was finalized in 2021.
 His father, Leke, was born in Nigeria.